LukaszKopyto/Website_Best_Shop/README.md

 Responsive one-page website as part of the Coders Lab course.

-The second part of the workshop was to create a view that calculates the price based on the values from the fields: input, checkbox and select.
+The aim of the second part of the workshop was to create a view that calculates the price based on the values from the fields: input, checkbox and select.

 ## Screenshots